 traffic (transmit and receive) is independent from the other.

-All options default to disable
+All options default to disable and deny.

-The enable
+The enable and disable commands determine

 whether we desire the corresponding option on received data.

-The accept
+The accept and deny commands determine

 whether we will allow the peer to request the corresponding option